nevolua/Luckperms-EOA-Plugin/README.md

-Other:

-There were some problems compiling the code to the right java version, and it's being worked on currently.

 For devs:

 The current method being used for this, is to have a command listening for 2 arguments, one for the player,